 QR Code is one of the most used barcode types nowadays.
 It’s interesting to know that it was initially developed for the automotive industry in Japan back in 1994.
 It gained more popularity after 2010 due to usage by mobile apps.
-As per one research in June 2011, around 14 million American mobile users scanned QR code.
+As per one research in June 2011, around 14 million American mobile users scanned QR codes.
 Its usage is increased since then.

-QR code is unique due to its capacity to store almost any type of string/numeric data, and faster to read by barcode readers.
+QR code is unique due to its capacity to store almost any type of string/numeric data and is faster to read by barcode readers.
 Adding a logo to the QR Code makes it more personalized and gives an opportunity for brand marketing.
 For example, WhatsApp Web QR Code or Starbucks QR Code, and the list goes on.

-Programming to generate QR Code alone from scratch is a very tedious task, as we have to follow all rules so that end result should be recognizable from barcode readers.
-ByteScout QR Code SDK does this heavy lifting and provides a very simplified SDK to generate QR Code with a logo inside.
+Programming to generate QR codes alone from scratch is a very tedious task, as we have to follow all rules so that end result should be recognizable from barcode readers.
+ByteScout QR Code SDK does this heavy lifting and provides a very simplified SDK to generate a QR Code with a logo inside.
 Let’s take a look at the following VBScript program which uses ByteScout QR Code SDK to generate QR Code with an image.

 ' Create and activate QRCode instance Set barcode = CreateObject("Bytescout.BarCode.QRCode") barcode.RegistrationName = "demo" barcode.RegistrationKey = "demo" ' Set high QR Code error correction level barcode.QROption_ErrorCorrectionLevel = 3 ' 3 = QRErrorCorrectionLevel.High ' Set barcode value barcode.Value = "1234567890 abcdefghijklmnopqrstuvwxyz 1234567890 abcdefghijklmnopqrstuvwxyz" ' Add decoration image and scale it to 15% of the barcode square barcode.AddDecorationImage ".\logo.png", 15 barcode.SaveImage "result.png" ' Open the output file in default app Set shell = CreateObject("WScript.Shell") shell.Run "result.png", 1, false Set shell = Nothing Set barcode = Nothing